Yoobic/install-mac/README.md

     sudo dscl localonly -changei /Local/Default/Users/root UserShell 1 $(which zsh)
     ```
 * Restart the computer
+* Make sure you download XCode from the app store

 ## Installation
 To install the package run the following commands: